AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 ![](./images/photo.jpg){.profile-photo .float .right .circle}

 Welcome!
-My name's Aleksandr, pronounced just like _Alexander_.
+My name's Aleksandr, pronounced just like <span class="typo">_Alexander_</span>.
 I’m a Texas-based software developer; this is my corner of the web where I write programming tutorials, experiment with web design, and hone my voice as a writer, all to varying degrees of success.
 Here's a bit more about my experience and interests.

 ## Work Experience

-I've worked as a software engineer on the [StoryMaps](https://storymaps.arcgis.com/) team at Esri since 2020.
+Since 2020, I've worked as a software engineer on the [StoryMaps](https://storymaps.arcgis.com/) team at Esri.
+I primarily develop and maintain the rich-text editor for our content authoring system, but I also regularly contribute new user-facing features in other areas of our app.
 At one point, I also helped the [Maps SDK](https://developers.arcgis.com/javascript/latest/) team develop web components that are used throughout the ArcGIS ecosystem.

 I specialize in web development and have a deep understanding of web fundamentals, performance testing and optimization, CSS, typography, and accessibility.
 During my day-to-day work, I mainly use HTML, CSS, JavaScript/TypeScript, frameworks like React and Svelte, and web components.
 However, I also have experience with general-purpose programming languages like C++, Lua, and Python, as well as other domain-specific languages such as SQL.
 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.